 What fascinates you to capture these precious fine art portraits?

 I think there was a period in my life where I was longing for escapism which led me to create these images in the first place.
-There’s always something going on in my everyday cycle and its always at full speed, so there’s a part of me that wants to step back, reflect and release those emotions that has been bottled inside of me.
+There’s always something going on in my everyday cycle and it’s always at full speed, so there’s a part of me that wants to step back, reflect and release those emotions that have been bottled inside of me.

-So I guess you can say that these images was a kind of therapy for me to rediscover myself and for my childhood curiosity for nature.
-Which is why you would sometimes find me taking self portraits alone in the woods or by the sea.
+So I guess you can say that these images were a kind of therapy for me to rediscover myself and for my childhood curiosity for nature.
+This is why you would sometimes find me taking self-portraits alone in the woods or by the sea.

 This is where I feel like I am within my element and this is where I can think clearly enough to create visions that has no boundaries.